Charles Caldwell Ryrie

 Charles Caldwell Ryrie (March 2, 1925 – February 16, 2016) was an American Bible scholar and Christian theologian.
 He served as professor of systematic theology and dean of doctoral studies at Dallas Theological Seminary and as president and professor at what is now Cairn University.
 After his retirement from Dallas Theological Seminary he also taught courses for Tyndale Theological Seminary.
 He is considered one of the most influential American theologians of the 20th century.
 He was the editor of The Ryrie Study Bible by Moody Publishers, containing more than 10,000 of Ryrie's explanatory notes.
 First published in 1978, it has sold more than 2 million copies.
-He was a notable proponent of classic premillennial dispensationalism.
+He was a notable proponent of classic dispensationalism.

 Early life, education, and family

 Ryrie was born to John Alexander and Elizabeth Caldwell Ryrie in St. Louis, Missouri, and grew up in Alton, Illinois.
 His paternal grandfather, John Alexander Ryrie Sr. (1827-1904), served as a correspondent in the late 1870's of the earliest known Plymouth Brethren meeting in the United States, which was started in Alton by Scottish settlers in 1849.
 After graduating from high school in 1942, Charles attended The Stony Brook School on Long Island for one semester, where he became acquainted with headmaster Frank E. Gaebelein.

 Ryrie attended Haverford College, intending on following his father into a banking career.
 However, during his junior year, while meeting with Dallas Theological Seminary founder Lewis Sperry Chafer, Ryrie dedicated his life to Christian ministry, and left Haverford to study theology at Dallas Theological Seminary.
 Haverford conferred his BA (1946) on the basis of his studies at Dallas.
 A year later, he earned his Th.M.
 (1947), and two years following that his Th.D.
 (1949).
 He went on to complete his Doctor of Philosophy (1954) at the University of Edinburgh.
 He also earned a Litt.D. from Liberty Baptist Theological Seminary, now Liberty University School of Divinity.

 In 1987, Ryrie's wife divorced him.
 Believing that the Bible did not allow divorced persons to remarry, he determined to live the rest of his life as a single man, despite his wife's subsequent remarriage.

 Dr. Ryrie was the father of three children and grandfather of three grandchildren.